Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Dubon is batting .261 with 19 doubles, two triples, five home runs and 15 walks.
+- Dubon is hitting .266 with 19 doubles, two triples, six home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.